linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Problem Sets/Fixed Income HW Assignments.md

     \url{http://www.owlnet.rice.edu/~jd10/nickelsRFS.pdf}
 \end{itemize}

 Today is February 17,    2009 and you are evaluating the Swap / Treasury curve.
 You decide to set up 100 million swap spread trade on the thirty-year T-Bond / Swap.
 Daily quote on the 30-year bond,    maturing on February 15 2039,    are contained in spreadsheet Daily Bond Swaps in HW4 Data.xls.
-The spreadsheet also contains daily data on the 30-year swap,    three month LIBOR and three month Repo rate.
-You have access to some past data,    such as the ones in the H15 Swap.txt,    which contains daily data on swap rates,    LIBOR and Repo,    but for a longer sample,    as well as Treasury constant maturity rates.
+The spreadsheet also contains daily data on the 30-year swap,    three month [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] and three month Repo rate.
+You have access to some past data,    such as the ones in the H15 Swap.txt,    which contains daily data on swap rates,    [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] and Repo,    but for a longer sample,    as well as Treasury constant maturity rates.
 (All these data are also collected in the Excel guide 35130 HW4 2022 Guide.xlsx for Excel users).

 \begin{enumerate}
     \item[(PP)] Look at the data and decide which direction to set up a swap spread trade.
 Is there an arbitrage?
 If so,    why do you think there is one?
 Discuss.